 Why Visit Denia?

 Visitors to Spain are spoilt for choice with a vast number of interesting locations to visit, so what made us choose Denia as a winter holiday location?
 The clue partly lies in the question.
 Denia is located on the Costa Blanca, roughly translated as the White Coast.
 It has one of the mildest climates on the Spanish mainland, with temperatures in the mid-50s Fahrenheit and often higher in the winter.
 The photo above was taken in January.

 Denia lies halfway between Valencia and Alicante.
 Both have airports, which increases the chance of finding a good flight deal.

-This article draws on our experience of a January holiday in Denia, as well as other holidays we have taken in the surrounding area over the winter months.
+This article draws on our experience of a January holiday in Denia, as well as other holidays we have taken in the surrounding area during the winter months.

 Our Top 10 Things to See in and Around Denia

 Here's our list of places to visit around Denia.
 The first 6 are reasonably local and the last 4 are further afield.

 1. The Center of Denia